elliotlarson/dev-notes/ruby-rails-auth-notes.md

 The default approach to storing session data in Rails is with cookies.

-Note: if you want to store more data in the session than a cookie can store, or if you want to be able to access session data with something like a background job (for example, you may want another system to be able to logout a user), then you can store your session data in a database.
+Note: if you want to store more data in the session than a cookie allows, or if you want to be able to access session data with something like a background job (for example, you may want another system to be able to logout a user), then you can store your session data in a database.

 When a user visits the app for the first time, Rails creates a session hash, encrypts it, and then stores it in a response header: